 CPA spent almost $1M in losing battle with NCC

-| 23/12/2024 | 13 Comments
+| 23/12/2024 | 51 Comments

 Clearing and road construction by Bon Crepe without permission

-The anticipated controversial amendments to the legislation have still not been published though CNS has learned that the draft has been completed and is being prepared to be published and filed with parliament shortly though its passage there remains in question.
-It is understood that neither the official PPM or the independent opposition members are willing to support the current minority UPM administration to do anything more over the coming months than keep the business of government ticking along until the election.
+It is understood that neither the official opposition party, the PPM, nor the independent opposition members are willing to support the current minority UPM administration to do anything more over the coming months than keep the business of government ticking along until the election.

-Meanwhile, the current government’s dislike of and complaints about the national conservation law have led to its support of the central planning authority’s doomed legal challenges to two directives made by the department of the environment and national conservation act.
-One related to planning permission given to a project on Boggy Sand beach that would have allowed a developer to build a new sea wall and two story cabana in the sea in a marine park and the other relating to clearance and road construction in land now designated as a protected area for blue iguanas.
+One, which was related to planning permission given to a project on Boggy Sand Beach, would have allowed a developer to build a new sea wall and a two-storey cabana in the sea in a marine park.
+The other was related to clearance and road construction on land now designated as a protected area for blue iguanas.

-Jackson has not yet announced whether he intends to be a candidate or not in 2025.
+Jackson has not yet announced whether or not he intends to be a candidate in 2025.

 Share your vote!